TheoLeCalvar/demo-ATLC/README.md

 The latter is executable by importing the whole repository contents as an Eclipse project.
 Once all required dependencies have been installed (basically latest versions of xtend & UML), the Main class can be executed as a Java application.

-Finally, a video demo of a similar project is available on YouTube: https://www.youtube.com/watch?v=eo_-yCi-zyU The two main differences between the video and this project are the following.
+A video demo of this class diagram example is available on YouTube: https://www.youtube.com/watch?v=6EEQadNmsjQ

-Firstly, instead of a simplified class diagram the video show a graph with nodes and edges.
+Videos of other projects based on our approach are also available:
+- A sequence diagram demo: https://www.youtube.com/watch?v=mmZyETDKnFk
+- A graph & edge demo: https://www.youtube.com/watch?v=eo_-yCi-zyU
-Secondly, the demo from the video has some interactors that enable users to modify the source model, thus updating the view.
+The graph & edge demo uses some interactors to enable users to modify the source model, thus updating the view.

 This project uses Cassowary-java for constraint optimization.